puneeth-chinnam/BikeSales-Excel/README.md

 ## Analysis and Insights

 The final dashboard provides:

-- Demographic segmentation by age, gender, region
+- High sales of Bikes in families with Zero cars or More than Three cars
+- More sales with customers who are pursuing/completed Bachelor's degree
+- High sales in the North American region

-- Correlation of purchase trends with income, commute distance to work
+- Correlation of purchase trends with high income and lower commute distance to work

 This self-service visualization enables quick analysis of customer segments and bike purchase patterns.
 The project can be used to deliver an impactful data story to guide marketing strategy.